 Where Mad Anthony Wayne Died

 Mad Anthony Wayne was a successful Revolutionary War general, and he was equally successful at killing Indians in Ohio after the war.
 But on his way back to civilization on December 15, 1796, Mad Anthony unexpectedly fell ill and died in a chair.
-He was buried, and then he was subsequently dug up, hacked apart, and boiled in a pot.
+He was buried, and then 13 years later he was dug up, hacked apart, and boiled in a pot.
 His flesh was then reburied in its original grave, under the flagpole outside the blockhouse in which he died.

 Mad Anthony's success at killing Indians made the blockhouse unnecessary.
 A fire destroyed it around 1830, and people forgot about Mad Anthony Wayne.
 When his remains were accidentally dug up again in 1879, Erie decided to rebuild the blockhouse as a memorial to their mad general.